tinytag/tinytag/README.md

 - Only remove zero bytes at the end of strings
 - Stricter conditions in while loops
 - OGG: Add stricter magic byte matching for OGG files
+- Compatibility with Python 3.4 and 3.5 is no longer tested

 ### 1.9.0  (2023-04-23)